Determine the currently protected area

 The MSSmall function was determined to be the best fit.

-The Transformation pane shows the curve that fits the data a histogram of the transformed values.
+The Transformation Pane view shows the curve that fits the data in a histogram of the transformed values.

 - In the Contents pane, ensure that the Kenya conservation priorities layer is checked.